JlnWntr/Lua-Adapter/MiniLua/README.md

 # Mini Lua-Adapter
-Use this minimal wrapper- / adapter-class as an interface between Lua and C++.
+Use this minimal wrapper- / adapter-class as an interface between Lua and C++:

-## Usage
 ```c++
 MiniLua lua{"test.lua"};